rursache/Hackintosh-10900k-Z490-Vision-G-AMD-6900XT/README.md

 - Whatevergreen
 - AppleALC (audio layout 28)
 - VirtualSMC + SMCProcessor + SMCSuperIO
+- RadeonSensor + SMCRadeonGPU
 - USBPorts
+- NVMeFix
+- CPUFriend (optional)
+- CPUFriendDataProvider (optional, build your own if you don't have a 10900k)
 - LucyRTL8125Ethernet (optional)

 ## Drivers used: